mtrebi/thread-pool/README.md

 ## Submit function

-The most important method of the Thread Pool is the one responsible of adding work to the queue.
+The most important method of the thread pool is the one responsible of adding work to the queue.
 I called this method **submit**.
 It's not difficult to understand how it works but its implementation can seem scary at first.
 Let's think about **what** should do and after that we will worry about **how** to do it.
 What:
 * Accept any function with any parameters.
 * Return "something" immediately to avoid blocking main thread.
 This returned object should **eventually** contain the result of the operation.